The Marquess of Linlithgow, Bryngwyn Hall

 In Dublin, Sheridan and Garrick collaborated warily, but the season was a financial success.
 Engraved plates of Hogarth's expressive portrait of Garrick as Richard III had helped to monumentalize his fame there as well as in London.
 He would become the most painted man in England, and a noted connoisseur and collector.
 Contemporaries drew comparisons between Hogarth and Garrick, masters of the informal and everyday.
 For Christopher Smart, in The Hilliad:

-While thinking figures from the canvas start,
+While thinking figures from the canvas start,… Hogarth is the Garrick of his art.(Collected Poems, 1.184)

 The two men were convivial friends and mutual admirers, although Hogarth complained that the constant and complete mobility of Garrick's face made him a difficult subject for a portraitist.
 It was an essential part of Garrick's art to visualize himself in performance, as is very clear in the advice he gave to Francis Hayman, another artist friend, on the choice of apt Shakespearian scenes for illustration.
 Benjamin Wilson, Zoffany, Gainsborough, and, more circumspectly, Reynolds were also included in Garrick's unusually diverse circle of friends.
 Although he was alert to the commercial value of publicity portraits and prints, his friendships were motivated by more than self-interest.
 He made an art of sociability, and painters are prominent among those who repaid him.
 Garrick's career was the major inspiration to the extraordinary growth of interest in actors and acting during the second half of the eighteenth century.